Women’s History Month: 6 Pioneers in Software Security and Protection

 Born in 1983 in the suburbs of Chicago, Parisa Tabriz didn’t start in tech—her first exposure to computer science came during her first year at the University of Illinois.
 But by the time she graduated with a master’s degree, she had already secured a spot at Google, where she would become one of the most influential figures in browser security.

 Tabriz, who embraced the unconventional title “Security Princess,” led the charge in securing Google Chrome, overseeing initiatives that made HTTPS the standard for safer web browsing.
 Her work in browser security has been instrumental in mitigating JavaScript-based attacks, a critical aspect of modern application security.
-As web applications remain a prime attack vector, her contributions continue to influence best practices for securing them against evolving threats.
+As web applications remain a prime attack vector, her contributions influence best practices for securing them against evolving threats.

 Shafi Goldwasser – Advancing Cryptographic Foundations